WANdisco/wandisco-documentation-ldm/docs/manage-migrations.md

 Click **View migration** to see more detail.

 :::note
-A migration must be stopped before it can be deleted.
-A stopped migration can not be resumed.
+A migration must be stopped or aborted before it can be deleted.
 :::

 ### Assign exclusions to an existing migration